 Select the Show more option and click on Keep anyway.
 You should then be able to go into your downloads folder and run the program to install it.

-Ancestral Sources blocked from accessing documents
+Ancestral Sources blocked from accessing documents - Windows built-in security

 If you get warnings when you first run Ancestral Source: “where information was found”.
 This could be anything from an archive in a county records office, a book, or even a relative’s recorded recollection.
 Citing your Sources helps to show how you reached a particular conclusion about an Individual. that it is unable to create a folder, copy a file or saving a template then this may be caused by Windows Defender blocking Ancestral Sources.